Strength and Conditioning Certifications in 2021 - The Best!

 ISSA and CSCCa have varied approaches to their exams.
 ISSA, for one, is done completely online; however, its questions include written portions as well as an S&C video practical.

-Not much information is provided on the actual breakdown of the CSCCa exam beyond that, but it’s fair to note that it is pretty tough.
+Not much information is provided on the actual structure of the CSCCa exam beyond that, but it is known to be very difficult.

 The NSCA CSCS exam is notorious for being one of the most difficult, if not the most difficult exam of the lot.
-Pass rates fluctuate; right now, the pass rate for the CSCS is 63% for candidates.
-This is considerably high compared to 54% at one stage.
+Pass rates fluctuate; right now, the pass rate for the CSCS is 37% for both sections as of 2023.
+This is much lower than other certifications for strength and conditioning coaches

 You can gain more insight into that information when purchasing the exam as they often provide it at check-out.